nathaliagg/fusarium_wilt_lettuce_di/README.md

         I then ran a PERMANOVA to find out which factors are driving the most these differences among samples.
 Time and cultivar were significant factors driving approximately 7.7% and 13.5% of the differences observes in the dataset, respectively.

+**Preliminary conclusions**
+DI technique has many limitations in regards to the assumptions of metabolites it is able to detect, meaning that we are limited to a molecular formula assignment, and there is not much biological information we can draw from there (i.e., pathways).

+The PERMANOVA analysis picked up significant differences between cultivars and time better than the separation by NMDS.
+This demonstrate the potential of DI for metabolic fingerprinting of different cultivars and disease development overtime.

 ---
 ## 4 - Main findings and future directions